rust-lang/rust/README.md

 ## Usage

+Clippy will most probably need Rust nightly to compile.

 ### As a Compiler Plugin

 Compiler plugins are highly unstable and will only work with a *recent* nightly